HKayn/antonio-lucio/documentation/command-chain-flags.md

 ## Precedence Rules

 It is currently possible to have flags set that enable and disable the same feature at the same time.
-Additionally, each feature has a default state according to what I think is the best default experience for Vivaldi VH.
+Additionally, each feature has a default state according to what I think is the best default experience for Antonio Lucio.

 For each flag, the following precedence rules apply: